Dragons' Den (Canadian TV series): Reception

-The skeptic community criticized a twelfth-season episode of Dragons' Den for its handling of a wellness company claiming to be able to improve neurological function from a distance.
+Skeptics criticized a twelfth-season episode of Dragons' Den for its handling of a wellness company claiming to be able to improve neurological function from a distance.
 The company, NeuroReset, presented pieces of copper that clip onto the user's clothing and sell for $80.
 The founders, a golf coach and a chiropractor, claimed that the operating principle of the clips was quantum entanglement.
 After applying pressure to some of the investors, with and without the clips, the pair convinced five of the six Dragons to buy equity.
 Manjit Minhas, while not part of the final deal, expressed interest in the product as well.
 After the taping of the episode, the agreement fell apart in due diligence and Health Canada ruled that three NeuroReset products must be removed from sale.
 Joe Mimran admitted that he was deceived by the pitch.